Skip to content

 Values are case-insensitive.

-Fit mode
+Fit Mode

 Anchor

-• topleft: puts the padding to the right and bottom.
+• anchor=topleft pads right and bottom.

 Quality

-Background colour
+Background Colour

-Format
+Format Conversion

 • png